torvalds/linux/Documentation/dev-tools/kgdb.rst

 Run time parameter: ``kgdbreboot``
 ----------------------------------

-The kgdbreboot feature allows you to change how the debugger deals with the reboot notification.
+The kgdbreboot feature allows you to change how the deger deals with the reboot notification.
 You have 3 choices for the behavior.
 The default behavior is always set to 0.